 It’s important to finish each stroke evenly with the same speed and pressure.
 You never want to use two (or more) strokes to represent a single strand.
 Some strokes will be longer than others so make sure you finish each one and follow through.
 Take your time here and work slowly to be consistent and precise.

 Gaining proficiency at microblading requires a tremendous commitment to consistency and detail and by repetitive practice, you will build the required muscle memory.

-Along with proper training, I cannot over stress the importance of a strong knowledge of cross contamination and the risks associated with blood-borne pathogens.
+Along with proper training, I cannot over-stress the importance of a strong knowledge of cross-contamination and the risks associated with blood-borne pathogens.
 This education is mandatory for all artists performing any permanent makeup procedures regardless of technique and is critical to protect both the public and the artist.
-In addition, it is critical to maintain a safe and professional working environment and only use sterile and disposable tools.
+In addition, it is critical to maintaining a safe and professional working environment and only use sterile and disposable tools.
 Building and maintaining a solid reputation depends on your commitment to all safety aspects of this professional trade.

 Remember, there are no shortcuts, only hard work.
 Practice the 6 key steps with a commitment to excellence and I promise you will exceed not only your own expectations but your client’s as well.